 Leadership in the Community:

-Bradbury-Sullivan LGBT Community Center's staff volunteers to serve as board leaders for numerous non-profit and governmental agencies.
-Currently, employees serve on the boards of: ACLU of Pennsylvania, Center for Humanistic Change, Muhlenberg College Board of Associates, Non-Profit & Business Partners Council of the Greater Lehigh Valley Chamber of Commerce, Pennsylvania Alzheimer's State Plan Task Force, Pennsylvania Commission on LGBTQ Affairs, Pennsylvania Department of Health Office of Health Equity Advisory Board, and Planned Parenthood Keystone.
+Bradbury-Sullivan LGBT Community Center's staff volunteer to serve as board leaders for numerous non-profit and governmental agencies.
+Currently, employees serve on the boards of: ACLU of Pennsylvania, Center for Humanistic Change, Muhlenberg College Board of Associates, Non-Profit & Business Partners Council of the Greater Lehigh Valley Chamber of Commerce, Pennsylvania Alzheimer's State Plan Task Force, Pennsylvania Commission on LGBTQ Affairs, Pennsylvania Department of Health Office of Health Equity Advisory Board, Pennsylvania Human Relations Commission, and Planned Parenthood Keystone.